phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 ## What's next?

-The next post will create a heap memory region for our kernel, which will allow us to [allocate memory] and various [collection types].
-This will involve the creation of new mappings in the page tables and the implementation of a heap allocator.
+The next post will create a heap memory region for our kernel, which will allow us to [allocate memory] and use various [collection types].

 [allocate memory]: https://doc.rust-lang.org/alloc/boxed/struct.Box.html
 [collection types]: https://doc.rust-lang.org/alloc/collections/index.html